The Catholic University of America

 Within each residential building, each individual unit/room is equipped with keyed door locks.
 Residents are urged to keep their rooms locked they are not there.

-Areas around residence halls may be subject to video surveillance as needed.
+Residential areas around residence halls may be subject to video surveillance as needed.
+Residence are discouraged from holding open or opening exterior doors for persons they do not know.

 Each neighborhood is staffed by an community director, (CD) and a team of resident assistants (RA).
 An CD is a full-time professional staff member who lives on campus in a residential neighborhood and is responsible for the neighborhood’s day-to-day operations and management.
 RAs are student residents who are primarily responsible for developing community and promoting a balanced, responsible and respectful residential atmosphere that is safe, friendly and supportive.
 A DPS crime prevention officer works closely with the Residence Life staff and schedules regular security meetings in the residence halls.